bc-computing/gus-automation/plotFigs/README.md

 ### plot_figs.py
 This file acts as the main function for the plotting of the figures.
 The user inputs the folder locations of the necessary data, and uses the functions in the files listed below to transform the client folders into plots.

+The way we organized experiment data is as follows:
+- The `latencies` folder corresponds with figures 6 through 7.
+Experiments are first sorted by replication protocol, and then by conflict rate.
+- The `throughput-latency` folder corresponds with figure 8.
+The data is sorted by replication protocol.
+- The `write-ratio-throughput` folder corresponds with figure 9, sorted by replicatoin protocol.
+- We are missing the replication factor data that corresponds with figure 10, but I can get this later if needed.
+- The `data_size-latencies` folder corresponds with figure 11.

+*Note*: All of the experiment data was manually placed into these folders, just so it was easier for the code to find the data it needed.
+With this fixed structure we only had to input the location of three folders, and the code could figure out where everything else was by itself.

 ### folders_to_norm_latencies.py
 The function `extract_norm_latencies()` will do the latency aggregation mentioned above.